Sixth Schedule to the Constitution of India: Overview

 The 'Part A' regions were considered more developed and where democratic institutions could function, while 'Part B' regions were considered to be still in primitive stages at the time of establishment of the Indian constitution.
 The latter were administered under the discretionary powers of the Governor of Assam.

 Manipur and Tripura, having been princely states separate from the province of Assam, did not obtain the benefit of the Sixth Schedule, even though similar considerations might have applied to them.

-When Naga Hills and Lushai Hills became independent states of India (as Nagaland and Mizoram respectively), these provisions became redundant for the states as a whole.
+When Naga Hills and Lushai Hills became states of India (as Nagaland and Mizoram respectively), these provisions became redundant for the states as a whole.
 However minority tribal districts in these states were granted the Sixth Schedule provisions in course of time.
-The North-East Frontier Tracts also became the independent state of Arunachal Pradesh.
+The North-East Frontier Tracts also became the state of Arunachal Pradesh.
 When Meghalaya was carved out of Assam, the Garo Hills, Khasi Hills and Jaintia Hills retained their Sixth Schedule status.

 The state of Tripura formed an autonomous district council for its tribal areas in 1982 and requested that they be brought under the Sixth Schedule, which was granted in 1984.